-- Devising strategies and identifying appropriate methods of access to the curriculum working with students with SEN and providing further help on a daily basis. - Planning and delivering individualised programmes for students with SEN - All teachers are teachers of special needs
+- Devising strategies and identifying appropriate methods of access to the curriculum working with students with SEND and providing further help on a daily basis. - Use the strategies developed by the Head of Learning Support. - Planning and delivering individualised programmes for students with SEND - All teachers are teachers of special educational needs